pakkunandy/pakkunandy.github.io/index.md

 I am a founder and manager of the [Computer Security Club - HCMUS](https://www.facebook.com/hcmus.compsec.club)
 # Academic Awards and Prizes, Certification
+* The Oustanding Young Lecturer, VNUHCM-University of Science.
 * Computer Hacking Forensic Investigator-CHFI certificate by EC-Council
-* Eiffel Excellent Schlarship for Engineering Student.
+* Eiffel Excellent Scholarship for Engineering Students.
 * Top 1/500 students of the Regular Program (intake 2012).
 * Certificate: Rank 1st Graduation Regular Program (intake 2012).
 * Certificate of Merit of Excellence graduation in Software Engineering - University of Science.